 There are some cancers for which there are no trials at the moment.
 These include cancers such as cancer of the

-Talk to your specialist doctor about taking aspirin for your cancer type.
+Talk to your healthcare team about taking aspirin for your cancer type.

 Researchers are also looking at aspirin: